You may wish to read an introduction to this section first.

 (left) Porta Udine and the aqueduct; (right) 1751 inscription celebrating a reconstruction of the stone bridge supporting the aqueduct

 The other two gates were completed shortly after Porta Aquileia.
-Their design is very similar and it follows a pattern established by Micheli Sanmicheli at Forte S. Andrea in Venice.
+Their design is very similar and it follows a pattern established by Micheli Sanmicheli at Forte S. Andrea in Venice and at Porta Palio in Verona.
 An aqueduct provided Palmanova with an ample supply of water which could be stored in large cisterns in case of siege.
+You may wish to see the Venetian fortress of Peschiera del Garda which was completed before Palmanova and which retains a filled moat.

 Street leading from the main square to Porta Cividale